Ellie-Yihyun-Kim/mini-projects/mini_logreg/README.md

 ## Mini Logistic Regression Project

+Goal: Understand how statistical models connect to biological interpretation for disease prediction.

 In this project, I trained a logistic regression model to classify breast tumors using the scikit-learn breast cancer dataset.

 I split the dataset into training and testing sets to check whether the model generalizes well to unseen data.
 This helps evaluate how well the model performs on new patients.